PaarthAg/Case-study/Rover Performance Analysis.md

 -The team has used a normal webcam which tranmits feed to the computer, the output of this camera is used for openCV.

--The team uses anoter camera mounted at the very top of the rover, this is a FPV camera which is used in drones and this camera transfers analog feed to the ground station computer.
+-The team uses another camera mounted at the very top of the rover, this is a FPV camera which is used in drones and this camera transfers analog feed to the ground station computer.

 2.5.
 Electronics used:-

--The system uses 5.8 GHz frrquency to communicate witht he control base and show the telemetry feed.
+-The system uses 5.8 GHz frrquency to communicate with the control base and show the telemetry feed.

 -The transmitter reciever system for the rover is: transmiter:TS832 FPV transmiter, Reciever: RC832.
 This transmiter reciever pair is mostly used in FPV drones and show a very low latency feed.